Ka Mate: Teams who have faced Ka Mate

 All of the above 60 games were won by the All Blacks except for one against the World XV on 18 April 1992.
 (Note: This does not include their 2 1949 matches against Rhodesia as the All Blacks refused to perform a haka due to no Māori players being on the team, The All Blacks lost one and drew the other.)

 Numbers in brackets indicate how many times each team has faced the "Ka Mate" haka.

 Use in politics

-On 14 November 2024, lawmaker Hana-Rawhiti Maipi-Clarke –representing Te Pāti Māori as a Member of Parliament since 2023– protested a first reading of the Treaty Principles Bill that attempts to clarify interpretations of an 1840 Treaty of Waitangi between the Māori and The Crown by tearing a copy of the bill in half while leading "Ka Mate" with the rest of her party and other opposition compatriots.
+On 14 November 2024, lawmaker Hana-Rawhiti Maipi-Clarke representing Te Pāti Māori as a Member of Parliament since 2023 protested a first reading of the Treaty Principles Bill that attempts to clarify interpretations of an 1840 Treaty of Waitangi between the Māori and The Crown by tearing a copy of the bill in half while leading "Ka Mate" with the rest of her party, along with other opposition MPs and even the public gallery.
 Following this, the Speaker, Gerry Brownlee, suspended Parliament for 20 minutes and called for the gallery to be cleared, as well as naming Maipi-Clarke for her actions, suspending her from Parliament for 24 hours and docking her pay.